Rough-skinned newt: Distribution and subspecies

-Habitats of rough-skinned newts are found throughout the Pacific Northwest.
+Rough-skinned newts are found throughout the Pacific Northwest.
 Their range extends south to Santa Cruz, California, and north to Alaska.
 They are uncommon east of the Cascade Mountains, though occasionally are found (and considered exotic, and possibly artificially introduced) as far as Montana.
 One isolated population lives in several ponds just north of Moscow, Idaho, and was most likely introduced.

 A number of subspecies have been defined based on local variants, but only two subspecies have wider recognition: